quicwg/base-drafts/draft-ietf-quic-transport.md

 The final offset is the count of the number of octets that are transmitted on a stream.
 For a stream that is reset, the final offset is carried explicitly in the RST_STREAM frame.
-Otherwise, the final offset is the offset of the end of the data carried in STREAM frame marked with a FIN flag.
+Otherwise, the final offset is the offset of the end of the data carried in STREAM frame marked with a FIN flag, or 0 in the case of incoming unidirectional streams.

 An endpoint will know the final offset for a stream when the stream enters the "half-closed (remote)" state.
 However, if there is reordering or loss, an